jcyk/gtos/README.md

 ## 0. Warning
 I haven't have enough time to clean the code and give detailed instructions (will do in the future!).
-Therefore, you may be need some *adventurous spirits* to use it.
-However, I am happy to answer if you have any questions.
+Therefore, you may need some *adventurous spirits* to use it.
+However, I am happy to answer questions if you have any.

 ## 1. Environment Setup

-The code has been tested on **Python 3.6**.
+The code runs with Python 3.6.
-All other dependencies are listed in [requirements.txt](requirements.txt).
+All dependencies are listed in [requirements.txt](requirements.txt).

 `pip install -r requirements.txt`